akaron/kubeadm_aws/README.md

 Tested on MacOS 10.15.x and Ubuntu 18.04.

 # Prerequisites
 * Vagrant and virtualbox installed
 * A domain name, such as `example.com` (from domain name register such as namecheap or godaddy)
+  - your k8s apiserver will be at `api.example.com`
 * An aws account.
 And in aws console:
   - Add a route53 hosted zone for that domain name.
 You should see a NS record with about 4 values, each value looks like `ns-1234.awsdns-56.org.` (and probably `.co.uk.`, `.com.`,